 - directory of trusted local suppliers.

-If something breaks or stops working properly, look for a label on the equipment.
-There will be contact details for you to use to report your problem.
-You can also look for contact details on the paperwork which will have been delivered with the equipment.
-If you can't find a contact number, please use the 'who to contact' details below.
+If something breaks or stops working properly, look for a label on the equipment with contact details to report your problem.
+Contact details are also on the paperwork delivered with the equipment.
+If you can't find a contact number, see the 'who to contact' information below.

 Our equipment is on loan to you, so when you don't need it anymore, it has to be returned.
-Look for a label on the equipment itself or check on the paperwork which will have been delivered with the equipment.
-If you can't find a contact number, please use the 'who to contact' details below.
+Look for a label on the equipment or check on the paperwork delivered with the equipment.
+If you can't find a contact number, please use the 'who to contact' information below.

-If the equipment has been fixed to the floor or wall it is the home owner's responsibility to remove such items before collection.
-If you are unable to do this yourself, the Age UK handyman scheme may be able to offer assistance.
+If the equipment has been fixed to the floor or wall it is the home owner's responsibility to remove items before collection.
+If you can't do this yourself, the Age UK handyman scheme may be able to help.
 Check with your local Age UK Service.

 Who to contact

-If there is no label on your equipment, you can arrange collection or repairs by contacting these organisations:
+If there is no label on your equipment, these are the organisations to contact to arrange collection or repairs.

-For equipment including beds, hoists, bathing equipment, walking sticks, zimmer frames, commodes and Telehealth, you can:
+For equipment including beds, hoists, bathing equipment, walking sticks, zimmer frames, commodes and Telehealth: